 I'm going back to my plough

-- Camp Follower: "Sweet Painted Lady" depicts sailors "getting paid for being laid" on sailor's leave, never to even care or think of their conquests once they go back to the sea.
+- Camp Follower: "Sweet Painted Lady" depicts prostitutes "getting paid for being laid" by sailors on leave, whom never even care or think of their conquests once they go back to sea.

 - Country Mouse: "Goodbye Yellow Brick Road"I should've stayed on the farm, I should've listened to my old man.